-Urban Stomp: Dreams & Defiance on the Dance Floor (April 11, 2025-February 2, 2026), as an exhibition at the Museum of the City of New York, grew from Mr. Washington’s research and curatorial work over the past 6 years with the first Urban Stomp (click here to view the documentary short) series that began in 2019.
-His professional relationships helped him borrow objects from institutions and organizations such as: Institute of Jazz Studies, Louis Armstrong House Museum & Archives, the Metropolitan Museum of Art, New York Public Library of Performing Arts, Celia Cruz Foundation, Center for Puerto Rican Studies (Centro), Royal House of LaBeija, Smithsonian National Museum of African American History and Culture, Remix⟷Culture, CUNY Dominican Studies Institute, Apollo Theater, Karla Flórez School of Dance, Think!Chinatown, Schomburg Center for Research in Black Culture, Thunderbird American Indian Dancers, and private lenders such as Rubén Blades, DJ Rekha, Judy Santos, and more.
+The exhibition builds upon six years of research and programming through the ongoing Urban Stomp series, which began in 2019 (Click here to view the documentary short).
+His professional relationships were instrumental in securing objects and archival materials from a range of institutions and community organizations, including: Institute of Jazz Studies, Louis Armstrong House Museum & Archives, the Metropolitan Museum of Art, New York Public Library of Performing Arts, Celia Cruz Foundation, Center for Puerto Rican Studies (Centro), Royal House of LaBeija, Smithsonian National Museum of African American History and Culture, Remix⟷Culture, CUNY Dominican Studies Institute, Apollo Theater, Karla Flórez School of Dance, Think!Chinatown, Schomburg Center for Research in Black Culture, Thunderbird American Indian Dancers, and private lenders such as Rubén Blades, DJ Rekha, Judy Santos, and more.
+The exhibition includes:

 Jacket worn by Rubén Blades